cockroachdb/docs/src/current/v23.1/connection-pooling.md

   <button class="filter-button page-level" data-scope="selfhosted"><strong>{{ site.data.products.core }}</strong></button>
 </div>

-If your connection pool is properly configured, the total number of connections to your cluster should be at least 100 times larger than the number of new connections per second to your cluster.
+If your connection pool is properly configured, the total number of connections to your cluster will typically be at least 100 times larger than the number of new connections per second to your cluster.

 Idle connections in CockroachDB do not consume many resources compared to PostgreSQL.
 Unlike PostgreSQL, which has a hard limit of 5000 connections, CockroachDB can safely support tens of thousands of connections.

 <section class="filter-content" markdown="1" data-scope="serverless">

-In {{ site.data.products.serverless }} clusters, the purpose of the connection pool is to avoid establishing a new SQL connection each time a query is run.
-You do not need to set a maximum number of simultaneous connections when configuring your connection pool. {{ site.data.products.serverless }} clusters will automatically scale up to meet the demand from multiple simultaneous client connections.

 The [SQL Connection Attempts graph]({% link cockroachcloud/metrics-page.md %}#identify-sql-problems) shows how many new connections are being created each second.
 The [SQL Open Sessions graph]({% link cockroachcloud/metrics-page.md %}#sql-open-sessions) shows the total number of SQL client connections across the cluster.
 To determine if your connection pool is correctly configured use the metrics from these graphs in the following formula:

 **SQL Connection Attempts < SQL Open Sessions/100**

 That is, divide the number of open SQL sessions by 100.
-This result should be less than the number of new SQL connections.
+This result should be less than the number of new SQL connections per second.

 Configure the minimum number of connections to equal to the maximum number of connections, creating a fixed pool size.